-Predatory journals, or 'fake journals' take advantage of the open access publishing model, and the current pressure on academics to publish.
+Predatory journals, or 'fake journals', take advantage of the open access publishing model, and the current pressure on academics to publish.
 Predatory publishers usually target submissions of articles to journals, often known as 'fake journals', but can also work as book publishers.
-Disguised as credible Open Access journals they send emails to academics asking for submissions and promise a rapid peer review process.
+Disguised as credible Open Access journals, they send emails to academics asking for submissions and promise a rapid peer review process.
 The peer review process is only rapid because it usually does not happen at all in these journals.
 Predatory journals usually publish everything they receive, which some academics have taken advantage of to expose them, e.g. the famous star wars paper.

 If you receive an email from a journal that seems suspicious, there are a few warning signs you can look for:

 If you are contacted by a journal you aren't sure of, you can use the following tools to check the credibility of the journal: